 Paragraph 20: I suggest the following edit:

-The Voluntary Guidelines are expected to address the complexity of food systems with the intention to promote policy coherence, and foster and guide dialogue among different institutions and sectors.
+The Voluntary Guidelines are expected to build understanding of the complexity of food systems with the intention to promote policy coherence, provide actionable recommendations, and foster and guide dialogue among different institutions and sectors.

 Paragraph 36: These guiding principles are no doubt the result of much discussion and negotiation, so I can only humbly offer my comments.
 Some of them seem to be more actions than guiding principles, for example nutrition education.
 Another guiding principle to potentially consider is “Shed light on power imbalances: promote awareness of power imbalances throughout the food system that pose challenges to transformations aimed at improved nutrition and environmental, social and economic sustainability.”